xtimon/nginxparser/README.md

                             Log file for analysis
       --outfile OUTFILE, -o OUTFILE
                             File to save the output reports
-      --time, -t            Print the report, based on the total call time --count, -c           Print the report, based on the total number of queries --exclude [EXCLUDE [EXCLUDE ...]], -e [EXCLUDE [EXCLUDE ...]]
+      --time, -t            Print the report based on the total call time --count, -c           Print the report based on the total number of queries --median, -m          Print the report based on a median duration of calls --exclude [EXCLUDE [EXCLUDE ...]], -e [EXCLUDE [EXCLUDE ...]]
                             The part of URL that are excluded from reporting --status [STATUS [STATUS ...]], -s [STATUS [STATUS ...]]